Kerliix/auth-server/README.md

 # Authentication & OAuth Server

 This project is a Node.js-based authentication server that provides user **registration**, **login**, and **OAuth 2.0 provider** functionality.
-It allows clients to authenticate users locally via username/password and supports OAuth authorization flows to enable third-party applications to securely access user data.
+It allows clients to authenticate users via username/password and supports OAuth authorization flows to enable third-party applications to securely access user data.

 ---